airbnb/lottie-web/README.md

 # bodymovin
-After Effects plugin for exporting animations to svg + js or canvas + js
+After Effects plugin for exporting animations to svg/canvas/html + js

 ## V 4.0.0
 - 3d animations! (see wiki for more info)
 - expressions! (see wiki)
 - text (wiki)
+= new renderer: html
 - star shape

 ## Installing extensions: Until I find a way to upload it to the Adobe Exchange store, there are two possible ways to install it.